SEPARATION AND SETTLEMENT AGREEMENT

 4. Release of Claims.
 In consideration for the obligations of the Company set forth in this Agreement, Employee, on behalf of himself, and his respective heirs, executors, officers, directors, shareholders, employees, agents and consultants, investors, stockholders, administrators and assigns, as may be applicable, hereby fully and forever release the Company and its respective heirs, executors, officers, directors, employees, agents, investors, stockholders, administrators, parent, subsidiary and affiliate companies, predecessor and successor companies and assigns, of and from any claim, duty, obligation or cause of action relating to any matters of any kind that any of them may possess arising from any omissions, acts or facts that have occurred from the beginning of time up until and including the date of this Agreement including, without limitation:

-(a) any and all claims relating to or arising from Employee’s employment or directorship relationship with the Company and the termination of those relationships, including, without limitation Employee’s rights to salary and benefits except as provided herein;
+(a) any and all claims relating to or arising from Employee’s employment relationship with the Company and the termination of those relationships, including, without limitation Employee’s rights to salary and benefits except as provided herein;

 (b) any and all claims for wrongful discharge of employment; breach of contract, both express and implied; breach of a covenant of good faith and fair dealing, both express and implied, negligent or intentional infliction of emotional distress; negligent or intentional misrepresentation; negligent or intentional interference with contract or prospective economic advantage; negligence; and defamation;